News release - 12 June 2023

 The Crane Association of New Zealand is proud to announce a new Christmas colouring competition for kids in the crane industry!
 We have some awesome prizes up for grabs!
 Details on how to enter are below.
 All you have to do is: 1.
 Print off the colouring competition for your kiddos (click the button below) 2.
 Get them colouring!
 3. Email completed entries by 26th November to info@cranes.org.nz or mail it to us at the address at the bottom of this email It's a great way to get your kids involved in cranes and a particularly great activity for those still in lockdown.
 We'll announce the winners in the December newsletter.
 Good luck kids!
 Click below to download the colouring in competition ![]()

 CANZ is pleased to announce that an agreement between CICA and CANZ was signed last month.
 This agreement laid out the terms to allow CANZ to bring the CrewSafe Operator Competency system to New Zealand.
 CrewSafe is the standardised VOC assessment tool for the Australian crane industry, which will be tailored for New Zealand machines and qualifications before it is rolled out here.
 CrewSafe provides machine-specific, impartial, peer assessment with documented evidence of competency.
 This will set the standard for the New Zealand industry.
 Watch the signing of the agreement, featuring Brandon Hitch CICA CEO, Jan Coton CANZ President and Sarah Toase of CANZ.
-Hear for yourself how this system will benefit your business.
-Please see below official communication from Waka Kotahi NZ Transport Agency (Waka Kotahi) regarding permits being revoked for travel on Auckland Harbour Bridge.
-This is for vehicles over 60 tonne who have previously been permitted to travel at 10-20km per hour.
-This is a permanent revocation of permits.
+Hear for yourself how this system will benefit your business. |

 Archives